CareSet/COVID_Hospital_PUF/ReadMe.md

 However, therapeutic data is not yet part of the released data.

+### Staffing Shortage data
+For now, staffing shortage data does not exist at the facility level reporting.
+But is available at the regional aggregations.

 ### Critical issues

 This is a list of issues submitted to this FAQ that contain relevant discussions on various topics.
 They are "closed" in the sense that we are not discussing them further, but they contain information that people should be aware of.